apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China bond yields hit record low after Beijing vows ‘vigorous’ effort to boost consumption**
+**Syria: Former prison head charged with torture in US**

-You can read more about it [here](https://news.google.com/rss/articles/CBMicEFVX3lxTFA2azJlRnpwLXNJZi1oalBqX0JER0xwTUkta0tvYjhkY21HOHBaajhKZ1RfM0ZtaGRhMkMyMExBUHlabC04VTVCeVhhLVVkaXpyM1M1bEZaUmlaTm4yN3pkRmZieE5DT2NLRFlGanh3bGs?oc=5).
+You can read more about it [here](https://www.bbc.com/news/articles/cwypnql4z3eo).

 ## Requirements
 - Python 3.8